 Swap to Tapflo Diaphragm Pumps today!
 Not so sure?
 Here are 7 signs you should swap to a Tapflo Diaphragm Pump!

 Lobe Pumps are versatile pumps designed for sanitary applications.
 The pump is operated by two rotating lobes that create a suction to draw more fluid into the pump, creating a pressure that causes a predetermined amount to flow out of the pump’s discharge port.

 For additional information visit our Quick Guide to Pomac’s Sanitary Lobe Pump.

-The Screw Pump has been designed to combine all the benefits of a Lobe, Peristaltic, Centrifugal and Circumferential Piston pumps.
+The Twin Screw Pump has been designed to combine all the benefits of a Lobe, Peristaltic, Centrifugal and Circumferential Piston pumps.
 We supply Screw Pumps with double screws, which rotate to move fluid forward through the pump casing.

 Also known as a Flexible Impeller Pump, these pumps push liquid forwards within the pump by trapping fluid between each vane of the impeller.

 Click here for more information on the benefits of using a Flexible Impeller Pump